An Information Theory-inspired Strategy for Automatic Network Pruning: Introduction

 The experimental results demonstrate the efficiency and effectiveness on different network architectures and datasets.
-Notably, without any search process, our compressed MobileNetV1 obtain $50.3\%$ FLOPs reduction with $70.92$ Top-1 accuracy.
-Meanwhile, the compressed MobileNet V2, ResNet-50 and MobileNet V1 obtained by ITPruner achieve the best performance gains over the state-of-the-art AutoML methods.
+Notably, without any search process, our compressed MobileNetV1 obtain $50.3\%$ FLOPs reduction with $70.92$ Top-$1$ accuracy.
+Meanwhile, the compressed MobileNet V$2$, ResNet-$50$ and MobileNetV$1$ obtained by ITPruner achieve the best performance gains over the state-of-the-art AutoML methods.